StanfordAHA/CGRAFlowDoc/halide/writing-schedules.md

 }
 ```

 Above is a Gaussian blur with a memory hierarchy targetted for a CGRA.
-The orange section is
+The sections are marked based on
-intended for the CGRA with memories.
-The blue section is intended for the global buffer inputs
+intention.
+The loopnest can be analyzed for code intedend for the CGRA with memories as well as global buffer input
-and outputs.
-Here you can see the HalideIR in a form that is closer to the C++ implementation.
+and output.
+The above is the default printout for  HalideIR in a form that is close to the C++ implementation.

 ## Extending the Scheduling Language
 While most of the functionality for the scheduling language exists in Halide, one might find that